January 2010 Newsletter

 Of course, the aurora borealis isn't predictable and it would be possible to stay in the islands for some time without seeing anything.
 However, the displays, when they occur, can be truly spectacular, with shimmering curtains of light that may sometimes stretch from the eastern to the western horizon.
 Most often, they are greenish-blue, but they may also appear yellow, orange, pink or red, or combinations of these colours.

 Several Shetland-based photographers feature spectacular pictures of the aurora on their websites and a search engine will produce many results.
-For more information on the aurora borealis in general, this Lancaster University site is useful.

 Meanwhile, artists in Shetland have put together a series of lighting displays, inspired by the aurora borealis, around the islands.
 The project is entitled Mirrie Dancers and involves the use of coloured light installations at a number of different sites chosen by local communities.
 The project will culminate in a light display featuring Shetland lace at Mareel, the new arts centre being built in Lerwick that's due to open in 2011.
 The project website explains more of the background and includes slide-shows featuring the installations completed so far.